-- (14)If a person produces or makes available a document pursuant to an order under this section, the production or making available of the document, or any information, document or obtained as direct indirect thing a or consequence of the production or making available of the document, is not admissible against the person in any criminal proceedings other than a proceeding for an offence against section 51. - (15) For the purposes of subsection (14), proceedings on an application for a restraining order, forfeiture order or pecuniary penalty order are not criminal proceedings.
+- If a person produces or makes available a (14)document pursuant to an order under this section, the production or making available of the document, or any information, document or obtained as direct or indirect a consequence of the production or making available of the document, is not admissible against the person in any criminal proceedings other than a proceeding for an offence against section 51. - (15) For the purposes of subsection (14), proceedings on an application for a restraining order, forfeiture order or pecuniary penalty order are not criminal proceedings.